FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 5.4-3 Reference Point Configuration - Eight Points Method

-**Five point method**：In the tool coordinate system setting function, we calibrate the sensor type tool and use the five-point method to configure the sensor coordinate system.
+**Five point method**: In the tool coordinate system setting function, we calibrate the sensor type tool and use the five-point method to configure the sensor coordinate system.
 First, determine a fixed point, align the end of the tool with this point, record point 1, and then adjust the posture of the robot so that the laser recognizes Record fixed points, respectively record points 2 to 5, and note that the attitude change needs to be as large as possible.
 Click Calculate to get the sensor pose, click Apply to complete.

 .. figure:: robot_peripherals/014.png
    :align: center